Electrode: Primary cell

 The ZnO is prone to clumping and will give less efficient discharge if recharged again.
 It is possible to recharge these batteries but is due to safety concerns advised against by the manufacturer.
-Other primary cells include zinc-carbon, zinc-chloride, and lithium iron disulfide batteries.
+Other primary cells include zinc–carbon, zinc–chloride, and lithium iron disulfide.

 Secondary cell

 Contrary to the primary cell a secondary cell can be recharged.
-The first of which was the lead-acid battery invented in 1859 by French Gaston Planté.
-This type of battery is still the most widely used in among others automobiles.
+The first was the lead–acid battery, invented in 1859 by French physicist Gaston Planté.
+This type of battery is still the most widely used in automobiles, among others.
 The cathode consists of lead dioxide (PbO2) and the anode of solid lead.
-Other commonly used rechargeable batteries are nickel-cadmium, nickel-metal hydride battery, and Lithium-ion batteries.
-The last of which will be more explained more thoroughly in this article due to its importance.
+Other commonly used rechargeable batteries are nickel–cadmium, nickel–metal hydride, and Lithium-ion.
+The last of which will be explained more thoroughly in this article due to its importance.

-Marcus' theory of electron transfer
+Marcus's theory of electron transfer

 Marcus theory is a theory originally developed by Nobel laureate Rudolph A. Marcus and explains the rate at which an electron can move from one chemical species to another, for this article this can be seen as 'jumping' from the electrode to a species in the solvent or vice versa.